foundling/Python-Book/templates/chapters/iterables.md

     letters = ['a','b','c']

-Iterating through it will give you those values, `'A'`, `'B'`, `'C'`, one at a time.
+Iterating through it will give you those values, `'a'`, `'b'`, `'c'`, one at a time.
 The way it works is you pick some mechanism for looping through things (for example, a `for` loop) as well as a single name for your iterator value.
 The code you specify runs for as many items are in the collection.
 Each time your code runs, it runs on a different element in the sequence and so the name you picked now refers to that next item.
 When there are no more items, the `for` loop knows internally to stop.

 Format: